Hugh White (strategist)

 Hugh White (born 1953) is an emeritus professor of strategic studies at the Strategic and Defence Studies Centre of the Australian National University in Canberra, a longtime defence and intelligence analyst, and author who has published works on military strategy and international relations.
-He was Deputy Secretary for Strategy and Intelligence in the Australian Department of Defence from 1995 until 2000 and the first director of the Australian Strategic Policy Institute.
-His 2019 book, How to Defend Australia, attracted national attention after raising the proposition of an independently nuclear-armed Australia.
+He was the international relations advisor to Australian Defence Minister Kim Beazley and PM Bob Hawke between 1985 and 1991, Deputy Secretary for Strategy and Intelligence in the Australian Department of Defence from 1995 to 2000, and the first director of the Australian Strategic Policy Institute with tenure from 2001 to 2004.
+He also been head of the Strategic and Defence Studies Centre from 2004–2011 His 2019 book, How to Defend Australia, attracted national attention after raising the proposition of an independently nuclear-armed Australia.
+He also has been a longtime contributor to the Australian politics think tank Lowy Institute since 2013.

 Education and early career (1970s–2000)

 White studied philosophy at the University of Melbourne and the University of Oxford in the 1970s.
 At Oxford, he took the Bachelor of Philosophy, and he was awarded the John Locke Prize in Mental Philosophy in 1978.
 In the 1980s, he was variously a journalist for the Sydney Morning Herald, an intelligence analyst at the Office of National Assessments, an advisor to Minister for Defence Kim Beazley, and the international advisor to Prime Minister Bob Hawke.
 In 1995, he was appointed deputy secretary for strategy and intelligence in the Australian Department of Defence.
 During his tenure, he was involved in the preparation of the 2000 Defence White Paper, entitled "Our Future Defence Forces", published by the Howard government.
 Its central conclusions were that Australia must maintain a self-reliant defence force, retain control of its maritime territories, and "seek to attack hostile forces as far from our shores as possible".
 He has since described himself as the white paper's "principal author".